Jesseatgao/bdownload/README.md

 `-H HEADER, --header HEADER`

     extra HTTP header, standard or custom, which can be repeated several times, e.g.
-    '`-H "User-Agent: John Doe" -H "X-BD-Key: One Thousand And One Nights"`'.The headers take precedence over the ones specified by other parameters if conflict happens
+    '`-H "User-Agent: John Doe" -H "X-BD-Key: One Thousand And One Nights"`'.
+The headers take precedence over the ones specified by other parameters if conflict happens

 `-h, --help`